peterjc/thapbi-pict/docs/examples/soil_nematodes/presence_absence.rst

 NF1-18Sr2b
 ----------

-This marker as the best database coverage, lacking only any entry for *Laimaphelenchus penardi*, which is therefore the only expected false negative.
+This marker has the best database coverage.

 .. code:: console